tolik518/SoG-Savegame-Editor/README.md

 Some key features like changing the nickname or equipment already do work and you can edit your equipment style.
 You can find the structure of the save game on the [wiki page](https://github.com/tolik518/SoG_SGreader/wiki/Savegame-File-Structure).
 There is still a lot to do.

+For safety reasons the savegame is ALWAYS saved as "8.cha" in the same directory as the executable.
+If you wan't to play with the
+modified savegame you'll have to copy the "8.cha" file to "%APPDATA%\Secrets of Grindea\Characters" by hand

 e.x
 * Filter the suggested items after by slot
 * Add a feature to select colors for clothing etc, we already have an enum for that with the colors